Frequently Asked Questions

 No ITS doesn’t keep track of software purchases made by your department.
 It is the departments' responsibility to keep software certificates, email order confirmation and licenses for auditing purposes.

 The Express Products Lists (EPLs) are lists of products that can be purchased at a reduced cost for educational entities.
-Companies such as Adobe, Microsoft, Lotus and Apple worked with ITS Jackson to create a contract on behalf of Mississippi educational entities.
+Numerous companies worked with ITS Jackson to create a contract on behalf of Mississippi educational entities.
 You can learn more about the EPL at http://www.its.ms.gov/pages/default.aspx.

 The EPLs provide Mississippi State University the highest price discounts.
-Microsoft, Lotus and Apple products are listed on the EPLs.
+Numerous product are are listed on the EPLs.

 A provision for purchasing an unlimited number of licenses at a discount.
 Most require yearly renewal fees.
 One set of the media is duplicated and distributed.
 Each license requires accurate record keeping and/or reporting.
 Consequently, every copy and every installation must be registered by completing the Request Form on the ITS Licenses Page.